 His solo photography books include The Teratologists, Liquid City, Faces of Mathematics, Thirteen and Warzsawa.
 See publications

 His work is included in several international photography compilations including The World's Top Photographers: Nudes and Nudes, (which also includes work by Guy Bourdin, Bettina Rheims, Robert Mapplethorpe and Rankin), and has also been published and reviewed in magazines worldwide.

-Marc's prose poetry has been published in two collections The Logic of the Stairwell and The Prism Walls (Contraband) and Silent Street (Shearsman), for further information see publications page
+Marc's prose poetry has been published in three collections The Logic of the Stairwell (Shearsman), The Prism Walls (Contraband) and Silent Street (Shearsman), for further information see publications page

 "More haunting are his odd images reminiscent of Man Ray's, of the human figure photographed in the intimacy of a curtained room.
 Atkins has worked the light over and over in the darkroom, burning away layers of detail, drawing down a veil that suggests roughed-up archive celluloid, transforming a person into an apparition."